 What is social marketing?

-- the design, implementation and control of programs calculated to influence the acceptability of social ideas.
-It involves considerations of:

 - product planning, pricing, communication, distribution and marketing research.

 - The social marketing approach considers sanitation as a social good which can be marketed using commercial marketing principles of

 - product,

 - price,

 - promotion, and

+- Place

-- Place (the 4 Ps)
+- (the 4 Ps)

 What is social marketing?